 The fact that chemistry is one Flanders’ flagship industries is also reflected in the presence of numerous federations that represent the interests of companies active in (petro)chemicals, polymers, plastics, specialty chemicals and related business fields such as cleantech.

 The most prominent ones include:

-- essenscia vlaanderen: multisector organization with over hundreds of member companies that represents the numerous activity domains of both the chemical industry and life sciences in Flanders.
+- essenscia vlaanderen – multisector organization and network of 450+ chemical and life sciences companies in Flanders.

 Flanders’ chemical business and knowledge ecosystem generates numerous collaboration and innovation opportunities for your company.
 Some major local players and go-to organizations in the field include Catalisti, BlueChem, essenscia and VITO.
 But the list goes on and on – we’ve gathered the most prominent names below.

 To optimally reap the rewards of this thriving ecosystem, various international industry leaders have set up their global or European head plants and R&D centers in Flanders – numerous of which develop sustainable chemical innovation and technology.
 Examples include the sites of AGFA, Eastman, ExxonMobil, INEOS, Procter & Gamble, Recticel, Solvay, Soudal and more.

 One of Flanders’ strategic research centers, VITO is an independent and multidisciplinary research organization that specializes in the areas of cleantech and sustainable development.
 One of its main focus domains is sustainable chemistry, which has its own R&D unit within the organization.